LivePersonInc/knowledge-center-archive/pages/documents/newAgentWorkspace/MessagingManagers/use-cases.md

 ![alt text](img/new-manager-workspace-use-case-9.png){:class="newagent"}

-If you notice the CSAT score is low, you can identify the issue by using the filters to sort conversations by CSAT.
+If the CSAT score is low, you can identify the issue by using the filters to sort conversations by CSAT.

 ![alt text](img/new-manager-workspace-use-case-10.png){:class="newagent"}